 Avery Dennison generated remarkable results by doing just this for their reflective materials division.
 A single pair of salesmen sold five times the average.
 It turned out they talked about the advantages of the product in a totally different way than their colleagues.
 The revelation changed the way everyone else went to market and transformed the marketing message.

 It is amazing what people can do if they have a concrete goal to speed up a launch or introduce an important initiative.
 Detailed process redesign may be crucial to long term speed-to-market improvements.
 But in the short term, there is no substitute for asking teams to go faster, celebrating their success and rewarding them for the additional effort.
 The secret sauce?
 Growth leaders at these companies take the time to find and unclog administrative and process bottlenecks their teams are facing.

-Of course, none of these quick organic revenue drivers diminish the need for long-term planning and innovation.
-Beyond the power to profitably boost revenue in the short term, these customer-driven wins also provide key insights into your customers and their motivation.
+Beyond the power to boost revenue in the short term, organic growth wins also provide key insights into your customers and their motivation.
 This customer focus will help sharpen your strategy every step of the way.

 Learn how Prophet can help you implement a more successful growth strategy within your organization.